How to Conduct Employee Evaluations

 Consider Evaluation Manners

-Because an evaluation can be stressful for you and your employees, use your manners when scheduling and conducting the evaluations.
+Because an evaluation can be stressful, be courteous and considerate when scheduling and conducting meetings.

 • Give your employee plenty of notice so they can prepare.

-• Avoid meeting at high-stress times like Monday morning or during the busy season.
+• Avoid meeting at high-stress times like Monday morning or during the busiest season.

-• Allow plenty of time to discuss positive and negative issues.
+• Allow plenty of time to discuss both positive and negative issues.

 Prepare to Disagree

-• Give the employee an opportunity to prove their side with facts.
+• Give the employee an opportunity to present facts supporting their position.

 • Ask the employee to write down why they disagree.

-• Include this written report in the official written evaluation.
+• Include this written response with the official evaluation file.

 Follow Up